farsightsec/axa/README.md

 because the SRA server was too busy or because of network congestion between the SRA server and nmsg sources.
- * `dropped`: the number of SRA messages discarded by the server instead of being transmitted, because of congestion on the server-to-client TCP connection
+ * `dropped`: the number of SRA messages discarded by the server instead of being transmitted, because of congestion on the server-to-client connection
- * `sec_limited`: the number of SRA messages discarded by the server because of per-second rate limiting
- * `day_limited`: the number of SRA messages discarded by the server because of per-day rate limiting
+ * `sec_limited`: the number of SRA messages discarded by the server because of per-second rate limiting because of per-day rate limiting
  * `last_reported`: the UNIX epoch of the previous report